phan/phan/.phan/plugins/README.md

 Suppression comments can use the issue name `PhanPluginRemoveDebugAny` to suppress all issue types emitted by this plugin.

+#### AddNeverReturnTypePlugin.php

+This plugin checks if a function or method will not return (and has no overrides).
+If the function doesn't have a return type of never. then this plugin will emit an issue.
+Closures and short error functions are currently not checked

+- **PhanPluginNeverReturnMethod**: `Method {METHOD} never returns and has a return type of {TYPE}, but phpdoc type {TYPE} could be used instead`
+- **PhanPluginNeverReturnFunction**: `Function {FUNCTION} never returns and has a return type of {TYPE}, but phpdoc type {TYPE} could be used instead`

 ### 4. Demo plugins:

 These files demonstrate plugins for Phan.